LON - YYZ

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Toronto Pearson Intl Airport costs C$ 646 on the route between London Gatwick Airport (LGW) and Toronto Pearson Intl Airport (YYZ).
-Over the past month, flights between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ) were, on average, 7% cheaper than other London-Toronto Pearson Intl Airport routes.
-This is also the most popular route.
+The cheapest return flight from London to Toronto Pearson Intl Airport costs C$ 636 on the route between London Gatwick Airport (LGW) and Toronto Pearson Intl Airport (YYZ).
+Over the past month, this route was, on average, 18% cheaper than other London-Toronto Pearson Intl Airport routes.
+The most popular route is between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).

 The average price of all round-trip flights from London to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from London to Toronto Pearson Airport, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Toronto Pearson Airport, Sunday is the cheapest day to fly and Tuesday is the most expensive.
+If you are looking for a flight deal from London to Toronto, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Toronto, Sunday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from London to Toronto Pearson Intl Airport?